OWASP/CheatSheetSeries/cheatsheets/Denial_of_Service_Cheat_Sheet.md

 - **Limit total request size** (resource exhaustion) to make it harder for resource consuming DoS attack to succeed.
 - **Prevent input based resource allocation** (resource exhaustion).
 - **Prevent input based function and threading interaction** (resource exhaustion).
 User input could influence how many times a function needs to be executed, or how intensive the CPU consumption becomes.
 Depending on (unfiltered) user input for resource allocation could allow a DoS scenario through resource exhaustion.
 - **Input based puzzles** like captchas or simple math problems are often used to 'protect' a web form.
 They serve a purpose to protect against functionality abuse.
-The classic example is a webform that will send out an e-mail after posting the request.
+The classic example is a webform that will send out an email after posting the request.
 A captcha could then prevent the mailbox from getting flooded by a malicious attacker or spambot.
 Notice that this kind of technology will not help defend against DoS attacks.

 ### Access control